ateschan/glowing-succotash/README.md

 </p>

 You may need specific vm flags for your run configuration. <br />
-.This lets my machine render the 3d models.
+This lets my machine render the 3d models.
 Otherwise you may not see them.<br />
 -Dprism.forceGPU=true